Public housing in the United Kingdom: LCC cottage estates

+Subsidies for private provision

 The Addison Act provided subsidies solely to local authorities and not to private builders.
-Many houses were built over the next few years in 'cottage estates'.
-The Housing, &c.
-Act 1923 (Chamberlain Act) of 1923 stopped subsidies going to council houses but extended the subsidies to private builders.
-Following the line of the railways, predominantly private estates were built on cheap agricultural land; building houses that the professional classes with an income of £300- £500 a year were able to afford.
+After the Geddes Axe advocated economies in social spending, the Housing, &c.
+Act 1923 (13 & 14 Geo.
+5. c.
+24) (the Chamberlain Act) stopped subsidies going to council houses but extended the subsidies to private builders.
+Following the line of the railways, predominantly private estates were built on cheap agricultural land; building houses that the professional classes with an income of £300–500 a year were able to afford.
 These pattern-book houses, put up speculatively by companies such as Wimpey, Costain, Laing and Taylor Woodrow, were mocked by Osbert Lancaster as "By-pass Variegated".
 Large council estates following the line of the radial roads.
 This marked a further movement out of the city, first by the middle classes and then the blue-collar workers, leaving just the poorest layer of society living in the urban area.

 The first Labour government was returned in 1924.
-The Wheatley Act of 1924 restored subsidies to municipal housing but at a lower level, it failed to make any provision for lower paid, who were living in the worse conditions, and could not afford to pay the higher rents of the new houses, or travel to or from them to work.
+The Housing (Financial Provisions) Act 1924 (Wheatley Act) restored subsidies to municipal housing but at a lower level, it failed to make any provision for lower paid, who were living in the worse conditions, and could not afford to pay the higher rents of the new houses, or travel to or from them to work.
 They continued in substandard housing circling the urban core; in Manchester, for example, this 'slum belt' was about half a mile wide.